MaPPmath/mappmath.github.io/pages/3_copyleft.md

 ---
 layout: page
-title: "Copyleft"
+title: "Free and Open-Source"
-description: "Free as in freedom."
+description: "Bringing math puzzles to the masses"
 header-img: "img/home-bg.jpg"
-permalink: /copyleft/
+permalink: /open/
 show-navbar: true
 ---

 We believe that we can do more as a community by working together.
-That's why Mathematical Puzzle Programs does not charge for host campuses to run its events, and that's why MaPP has a [copyleft][copyleft] culture with respect to its published works.
+That's why Mathematical Puzzle Programs does not charge for host campuses to run its events, and that's why MaPP has a free and open-source culture with respect to its published works.

 [copyleft]: https://en.wikipedia.org/wiki/Copyleft